bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/iptables.md

 2.b) OR INSERT a rule.
 ======================

-iptables -I INPUT {LINE\_NUMBER} -i eth1 -p tcp –dport 21 -s 123.123.123.123 -j ACCEPT -m comment –comment “This rule is here for this reason”
+iptables -I INPUT {LINE\_NUMBER} -i eth1 -p tcp –dport 21 -s 123.123.123.123 -j ACCEPT -m comment –comment "This rule is here for this reason”